Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 5) String / Net Trellis

-Best for: peas, indeterminate tomatoes (string training), lightweight climbers.
-Not ideal for heavy fruit unless reinforced.
+Best for: peas, indeterminate tomatoes with string training, and lightweight climbers.

 Wind-Proofing Your Trellis